KasperOnFire/ImpossibleTechnology/readme.md

 2. How many times are each word repeated in a song?
 (Or perhaps - what song repeats the top 4 repeated words the most? - finds the most repetitive song)
 3. What song uses the word "X" the most time?
 (X meaning a specific word)
 4. What is the average number of words per song?
+5. Show the distribution of number of words in the songs.

 ### Dataset #2
 [StackOverflow yearly survey](https://www.kaggle.com/stackoverflow/so-survey-2017/data)